-In addition, at times the Committee considers base salaries paid by comparable companies.
-The Committee uses peer group data in a general sense to gauge the range of base salary levels of executive officers of such peer group companies in order to confirm the reasonableness of the base salaries of the NEOs and does not engage in benchmarking.
+In addition, the Committee considers base salaries paid by comparable companies.
+As noted above, the Committee uses peer group data in a general sense to gauge the range of base salary levels of executive officers of such peer group companies in order to assess the reasonableness of the base salaries of the NEOs and does not engage in benchmarking.

-In the absence of a promotion or special circumstances, the Committee reviews and approves executive salaries once annually.
+In the absence of a promotion or special circumstances, the Committee reviews and approves executive salaries on an annual basis.

-Consideration of 2015 Base Salaries.
-The Committee considered the following factors in setting the NEOs' base salaries for 2015: the fluctuating macroeconomic conditions within our industry and market; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team, including in the areas of cash management, increasing stockholder value, new branch openings and upgrading the Company's fleet; the recommendations of management; the Pearl Meyer Study; and the other factors discussed above.
-Based on these factors, the Committee approved increases in base salary for 2015 for Mr. Engquist and Ms. Magee in an amount of approximately 3.0% and for Mr. Barber in an amount of approximately 7.7%.
-The following table sets forth the NEOs' base salaries for 2015 and compares them with the NEOs' base salaries for 2014:
+Consideration of 2023 Base Salaries.
+The Committee considered the following factors in setting the NEOs' base salaries for 2023: the macroeconomic conditions within our industry and market; the Company's long-term incentive plan design; the mix of cash compensation and long-term equity compensation; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team; the collective performance of the executive management team as a whole, including in the areas of operations, cash management, asset management, strategic transactions and their integration, new branch openings and the Company's other growth initiatives; the recommendations of the Executive Chairman for the other NEOs; and the Pearl Meyer Study.
+Additionally, the Committee considered the changes to the management team of the Company in accordance with its succession plan.
+Based on these factors, the Committee approved increases in base salary for 2023 for the CEO in an amount of approximately 15%, for the CFO in an amount of approximately 4% and for the COO in an amount of approximately 5%.
+The following table sets forth the NEOs' base salaries for 2023 and compares them with the NEOs' base salaries for 2022:

-Executive 2015 Base Salary As Compared to 2014 Base Salary John M. Engquist \$817,000 \$24,000, or 3.0%, increase from \$793,000 Leslie S. Magee \$409,000 \$12,000, or 3.0%, increase from \$397,000 Bradley W. Barber \$460,000 \$33,000, or 7.7%, increase from \$427,000
+Executive 2023 Base Salary As Compared to 2022 Base Salary John M. Engquist \$ 893,000 no increase from \$893,000 Bradley W. Barber (1) \$ 975,000 \$125,000 or approximately 15%, increase from \$850,000 Leslie S. Magee \$ 524,500 \$20,500 or approximately 4%, increase from \$504,000 John McDowell Engquist \$ 504,000 \$24,000 or approximately 5%, increase from \$480,000